 - Subcontractor selection and appointment

 Any organisation wishing to become a subcontractor for BAL has to first satisfy the criteria to become an approved supplier for the Council.
 The opportunity to become an approved supplier for BAL was advertised through the South-East Business Portal in December 2014, following a comprehensive due diligence process, under which financial capability, capacity to deliver and meet local needs and quality measures were evaluated.
 This process has been reopened annually, all additional approved suppliers have been added to the Council’s approved suppliers’ list.
-Being accepted as an approved supplied did not guarantee the offer of funding and a contract for 2017/18.
+Being accepted as an approved supplier did not guarantee the offer of funding and a contract for 2018/19.

 - Work with the unemployed